gauravsahi/aconnect/README.md

     aws cloudformation deploy --template-file serverless-output.yaml --stack-name \<enter-stack-name\> --capabilities CAPABILITY_IAM parameter-overrides Connectarn\=\<amazon-connect-instance-arn\>
   OR
 - Open AWS Web Console for Cloud Formation, click on Create Stack and select the Serverless.yml, enter stack name and provide Amazon Connect Instance ARN to deploy the package
+- Use AWS CLI to create a resource permission policy for HelloWorld lambda function to allow the invokation from Amazon Connect
+- Manually populate the DynamoDB table with one sample row: Attribute Key Values (example): 101, James, Bond, <Today’s Date>

 Lambda Functions:
 In this example, Cloud Formation template creates a stack with 2 lambda functions
-- HelloWorld with naming schema like ‘<stack>-HelloWorld-<random Alpha key>’ is the main function which does data dip and returns key value pairs to Amazon Connect
+- HelloWorld with naming schema like ‘<stackname>-HelloWorld-<random Alpha key>’ is the main function which does data dip and returns key value pairs to Amazon Connect
-- InitFunction with naming schema like ‘<stack>-InitFunction-<random Alpha key>’ is only a initialisation function to pre-populate the Dynamo DB table
+- InitFunction with naming schema like ‘<stackname>-InitFunction-<random Alpha key>’ is only a initialisation function to pre-populate the Dynamo DB table

 Lambda Function Invocation from IVR:
 Amazon Connect can successfully invoke a Lambda function in an AWS account when a resource policy has been set on the Lambda function.
 It is done using the AWS CLI command line tools to create a resource policy which can be viewed in the AWS Management Console.
 For more information, see Using Resource-Based Policies for AWS Lambda (Lambda Function Policies).
 Structure: